 While the sauce cools, slice the zucchini into thin (approximately 1/8-inch thick), noodle-like layers.
 You can do this with a sharp knife, but a mandoline slicer is the ideal tool for this job.

 Lightly salt them and set them on a rack for about 10 minutes.
 This will help draw some of the excess water from the vegetable.
 Pat them dry with a paper towel before assembling the lasagna.

-In an oven safe casserole dish (approximately 9-inches-by-13-inches), spread a couple of tablespoons of the cooled sauce on the bottom.
-Place a layer the zucchini noodles over the sauce, then a layer of shredded mozzarella cheese.
+In an oven-safe casserole dish (approximately 9-inches-by-13-inches), spread a couple of tablespoons of the cooled sauce on the bottom.
+Place a layer of the zucchini noodles over the sauce, then a layer of shredded mozzarella cheese.

-Add couple of tablespoons of the sauce followed by another layer of the zucchini noodles.
+Add a couple of tablespoons of the sauce followed by another layer of the zucchini noodles.